Amidst billowing clouds of fragrant aromatic first and secondhand premium cigar smoke Everybody's sending me emails.

 They determine how much they pay for it.

-So while they are on the way to enslaving us to a health care system that will turn every medical decision you have about yourself and your kids over to dealing with some faceless bureaucrat miles away.
+So while they are on the way to enslaving us to a health care system that will turn every medical decision you have about yourself and your kids over to dealing with some faceless bureaucrat miles away, these same people have Cadillac, Mercedes, whatever you want to call it, healthcare coverage for essentially $500.

-This does not include the already generous health care plan they have for when they're not in the Capitol, they can choose from eleven different insurance options and so forth, and it's all paid for, of course, us.
+This does not include the already generous health care plan they have for when they're not in the capital.

 I have never had my intelligence insulted like it's been insulted with this entire health care debate.